PHart3/2-groups-agda/Sinh/README.md

 consisting of an *n*-group BG, a G-module H : BG -> Ab, and a cohomology class in H^(*n*+2)(G, H).

-This directory also contains a proof that the action of the Sính triple for a given *n*-group BG (where *n* ≥ 2) is the canonical action of the fundamental n-group π₁ⁿ(BG) on the abelian group πₙ(BG).
+This directory also contains a proof that the action of the Sính triple for a given *n*-group BG (where *n* ≥ 2) is the canonical action of the fundamental n-group Πₙ(BG) on the abelian group πₙ(BG).

 ## License